marxav0319/covid-dash-backend/README.md

   is installing, it'll make life easier.
 You may want to add python to your PATH so you can run commands from cmd.
 - Install IDE of choice (I'm using pycharm)
+- Clone this repository.
+You need to create a file:
+  `covid-dash-backend/clyde/clyde/secret_settings.py`, and put a variable in there called `SECRET_KEY` with a string I'll send you in a chat on here or something.
 - pip install virtualenv with (substute `python` for `python3` if that's how it works on your computer).
 In the `covid-dash-backend` dir, run the command `python -m pip install virtualenv`